gzhen27/SweetRecipes/README.md

 **The beta app currently has two views:**
 - Home View:
   - display a list of dessert recipe cards, the card contains a hero image and the recipe name under it.
   - a refresh button on the top-right of the toolbar(also this view is refreshable), it is used to refresh the data when error occurred.
-In case when recipes are fetched and dispalyed successfully on the screen, the refresh functionality won't make the api call again to retrieve the same data.
   - click any card will navigate to its detail view.

 - Detail View: